jdhitsolutions/MyNumber/README.md

 # MyNumber

-A demonstration class-based module that creates a number object.
+A demonstration class-based module that creates a *number* object.
+The functionality of the module isn't that practical.
+But it can serve as a model on how you might build a class-based PowerShell tool.

 The module should work on Windows PowerShell and PowerShell Core cross-platform.
 It is intended for educational purposes.

 Install the latest version from the PowerShell Gallery.